sst/sst/www/docs/about.md

 import styles from "./about.module.css";
 import useBaseUrl from "@docusaurus/useBaseUrl";

-<h1 className={styles.title}>Get Started With SST</h1>
+<h1 className={styles.title}>Introduction</h1>

 <div className={styles.desc}>
-SST is a framework that makes it easy to build serverless apps.
+SST is a framework that makes it easy to build full-stack serverless apps.
 It features:

 - A [Live Lambda Development](live-lambda-development.md) environment
 - A [web based dashboard](console.md) to manage your apps